 You’ll spend the better part of your 10 days in the Cook Islands on the pleasure island of Rarotonga.
 You can do here as much or as little as you want, but there are plenty of ways to keep you busy.

 On day three, go for a bit of hiking.
 The Cross Island Track will take you from the north part of the island down to the south, offering you the chance to experience the island’s uninhabited interior, magnificent panoramic views from ‘The Needle’ and a refreshing conclusion at Wigmore’s Waterfall.
-For lunch, sample the French Polynesian cuisine at the Tahiti Cafe, and after a bit of relaxing, head to the island’s ‘sunset side’ to watch the spectacular evening light show with a drink in your hand at the Shipwreck Hut.
+After a bit of relaxing, head to the island’s ‘sunset side’ to watch the spectacular evening light show with a drink in your hand at the Shipwreck Hut.